harishvc/quick-references/mysql/intro.md

 ```

 ## Primary vs Foreign key?
-* Primary Key is the term used to identify one or more columns in table that make a row of data unique.
+* Primary Key is the term used to identify one or more columns in table that **make a row of data unique**.
 Primary Key is assigned during table creation.
 * Foreign Key is a column that references a primary key in another table.
 A foreign Key constraint is the main mechanism used to enforce referential integrity between tables in a relational database.
 ```
 CREATE TABLE EMP